Thank you for your interest in joining Dickinson Culinary Services as a student employee!

 I am an international student; do I need a U.S. bank account to be paid?

-What do I do if I missed the employment enrollment deadline?
+What do I do if I miss the employment enrollment deadline?

 I am an international student; how do I apply for a social security number (SSN)?